Information about the National Student Survey (NSS) can be found in the National Student survey (NSS) section.

 The UCAS Tariff is the system for allocating points to qualifications used for entry to higher education.
 Universities and colleges can use the UCAS Tariff to make comparisons between applicants with different qualifications.
 Tariff points are often used in entry requirements, although other factors will often be taken into account by universities and colleges when deciding whether to offer you a place.

 The UCAS Tariff changed for courses starting from September 2017.
 The new Tariff uses a different numeric scale to allow more qualifications to be added.
-We currently display entry data for students starting the course in 2014-16 and we map the old tariff points to the new tariff so that prospective students can compare with information about courses starting in 2018 which is expressed in the new tariff.
+We currently display entry data for students starting the course in 2015 to 2017, and we map the old tariff points to the new tariff so that prospective students can compare with information about courses starting in 2019 which is expressed in the new tariff.

 For further information on the UCAS Tariff, see the UCAS website.
 (Opens in a new window.)
 (Opens in a new window)